Osgyth: Veneration

-Her cult was promoted by Maurice, bishop of London, where there was a shrine dedicated to her at St. Paul's Cathedral.
+Her cult was promoted by Maurice, bishop of London, where there was a shrine dedicated to her at St Paul's Cathedral.

 Around 1121, his successor, Richard de Belmeis I founded a priory for canons of Saint Augustine, on the site of a former nunnery at Chich.
 He obtained the relic of an arm for the monastery church.
 His remains were buried in the chancel of the church in 1127: he bequeathed the church and tithes to the canons, who elected as their first abbot or prior William de Corbeil, afterwards Archbishop of Canterbury (died in 1136).
 Corbeil acquired the other arm for Canterbury.

 Benefactions, charters, and privileges granted by Henry II, made the Canons wealthy: at the Dissolution of the monasteries in 1536, priory revenues were valued at £758 5s.
 8d. yearly.
 In 1397 the abbot of St Osgyth was granted the right to wear a mitre and give the solemn benediction, and, more singularly, the right to ordain priests, conferred by Pope Boniface IX.
 The gatehouse, the so-called 'Abbot's Tower', and some ranges of buildings remain.

-Osgyth's burial site at St. Mary the Virgin, Aylesbury became a site of great, though unofficial pilgrimage; following a papal decree in 1500, the bones were removed from the church and buried in secret.
+Osgyth's burial site at St Mary the Virgin's Church, Aylesbury became a site of great, though unofficial pilgrimage; following a papal decree in 1500, the bones were removed from the church and buried in secret.
 Undeterred, according to the curious 17th-century antiquary John Aubrey (author of the Brief Lives), "in those days, when they went to bed they did rake up the fire, and make a X on the ashes, and pray to God and Saint Sythe [Saint Osgyth] to deliver them from fire, and from water, and from all misadventure."

 Veneration of St Osyth was widespread across England.
 Norwich Cathedral and St Albans Abbey had chapels dedicated to her in the Middle Ages.

 Her feast day is 7 October.
 She is often depicted carrying her own head.